-- A group to which a policy grants the appropriate Container Engine for Kubernetes permissions.
-If you are creating or modifying clusters using the Console, policies must also grant the group the Networking permissions VCN_READ and SUBNET_READ.
-To have Container Engine for Kubernetes automatically create and configure new network resources for a new cluster, policies must also grant the group the necessary permissions to create those network resources.
-See Create One or More Policies for Groups (Optional).
+A group to which a policy grants the appropriate Container Engine for Kubernetes permissions.
+If you are creating or modifying clusters using the Console, or want Container Engine for Kubernetes to automatically create and configure new network resources for a new cluster, policies must also grant the group the following permissions:

 To perform operations on a cluster:

 - You must have installed and configured the Kubernetes command line tool kubectl (see the kubectl documentation).